zell12/Intelligent-Automation-Activities/README.md

 # INTELLIGENT CUSTOM ACTIVITIES FOR UIPATH
 These are packages and custom activities infused with AI - Machine Learning models, cognitive services and all those good stuffs.
 Each are carefully implemented and structured to provide a whole new meaning of intelligence to your automation workflows.
-All of these are available to the community via [UiPath community gallery.](https://gallery.uipath.com/)

 # Getting Started
 This section will show how you can install and utilize the custom activities in your automation workflow.